Explore the breed's characteristics, health, and history — and find trusted breeders

 No specific health tests are currently available for this breed.

-The Aussiedor (Australian Shepherd x Labrador) is an adaptable dog that adjusts well to various lifestyles.
+The Aussiedor (Australian Shepherd x Labrador) is an active dog that needs plenty of exercise and mental stimulation.
 Research the temperament, grooming needs, and space requirements before deciding.

 The average life expectancy of a Aussiedor (Australian Shepherd x Labrador) is 10-13 years.
 With proper care and regular vet visits, your dog can live a long, healthy life.